 We will suggest you to go for the waters around the Savannah and the Chattahoochee River.

 Do you want to explore the area on the water?
-If you are then you are in the right track.
+Do you love Fishing?
+If you are then you are on the right track.
 Savannah is an ideal option for as per your desire.
 This location has gone so much to explore on the water.